 What?
 Isn’t the shortest day for the Northern Hemisphere at the December solstice?
 Yes, it is, if we are talking about the period of daylight.

 But, we’re talking about the (approximately) 24-hour interval from one solar noon to the next.
 In December, a day – one rotation of Earth relative to the noonday sun – is about half a minute longer than the average 24 hours, for the entire globe.

-Keep in mind that the clocks on our walls don’t measure the true length of a solar day.
-To measure the time from one solar noon to the next, you need a sundial.
-It can tell you the precise moment of local solar noon – when the sun reaches its highest point for the day.
+Keep in mind that the clocks on our walls don’t measure the true length of a day, as measured from solar noon to solar noon.
+To measure that sort of day, you’d need a sundial.
+A sundial will tell you the precise moment of local solar noon, when the sun reaches its highest point in the sky each day.

 Days are always longer – as measured from one solar noon to the next – than 24 hours around the solstices, and less than 24 hours around the equinoxes.